-Samhain is the main time when we should honour our ancestors, especially if we've had a loved one die in the past year, this is the perfect night to celebrate their memory.
-Its easy and beneficial to communicate with the departed at this time, who can impart to us advice, protection and guidance for the next year.
+Samhain is a fine time to honour our ancestors, especially if a loved one passed away in recently.
+This is the perfect night to celebrate their memory.
+It's beneficial for us and them to respect the departed at this time.
+We can then receive advice, protection and guidance for the next year.

 This time of year the earth passes away, the leaves fall, the fields become empty and the land sleeps. we can use this the time to remember the dead and contemplate this endless cycle of life, death and rebirth.

 At Samhain the Goddess has entered her incarnation of Crone.
 She is the Old One, the earth mother, the wise one we turn to when we need advice.
 She teaches us that sometimes we must let go in order to move on.
 The God, at Samhain is the Horned One.
 Its also time now to decorate your alter/shrine with antlers, acorns, pine cones, bones and red and black candles.
 Rosemary, Apples and Rowan berries are also great offerings for this time.